OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

 .. image:: ../../images/screenshots/800x600/geoserver-welcome.png
     :width: 90%
-    :align: left

-The **Layer Preview** link at the bottom of the left hand menu allows you to see a preview of the layers that are loaded on the server.
+The **Layer Preview** link at the top of the *Data* section in the left hand menu allows you to see a preview of the layers that are loaded on the server.

 .. image:: ../../images/screenshots/800x600/geoserver-layerpreview.png
     :width: 90%
-    :align: left

 Scroll to the bottom of the page and click on the **OpenLayers** link in the **tiger-ny** row, this will open a new window with a preview of some of the sample data.

 .. image:: ../../images/screenshots/800x600/geoserver-preview.png
     :width: 90%
-    :align: left

 You can zoom in to the map in three ways: